firebird-finance/firebird-docs/docs/gvVALUEstakingguide.md

 ---

-In this tutorial, we’re going to walk you through the step-by-step process on how to purchase $VALUE on vSwap, stake it in vGov on Ethereum Mainnet and bridge it over to BSC to receive extra rewards.
+In this tutorial, we’re going to walk you through the step-by-step process on how to purchase VALUE token on vSwap, stake it in vGovernance on Ethereum Mainnet and bridge it over to BSC to receive extra rewards.
 For the sake of simplicity, we will be using https://metamask.io/ as the default wallet for this tutorial.

-**IMPORTANT - If you wish to purchase your $gvVALUE-B tokens from vSwap directly, you may do so from https://bsc.valuedefi.io/#/vswap and jump to PART 4 directly!**
+**IMPORTANT - If you wish to purchase your gvVALUE-B tokens from vSwap directly, you may do so from https://bsc.valuedefi.io/#/vswap and jump to PART 4 directly!**

-**There is instructional video at the bottom of the page!**
+**There is a tutorial video at the bottom of the page!**

 ---

-#### PART 1 - PURCHASE YOUR $VALUE TOKENS
+### PART 1 - PURCHASE YOUR VALUE TOKENS

-There are many ways to purchase $VALUE but this tutorial will focus on our decentralized exchange vSwap.
+There are many ways to purchase VALUE but this tutorial will focus on our decentralized exchange vSwap.

 **INSTRUCTIONS**